-Freely and openly available
+Freely and Openly Available

 Protecting your decision and ability to share the works and tools you create is an integral part of developing within the world of open, and the foundation of and for Creative Commons.
 At BCcampus, as part of our commitment to open practices and inclusion in the global open community, the open educational resources (OER) we create, adopt, and adapt are published under a Creative Commons Attribution 4.0 International License (CC-BY).
 This ensures their ability to be reused, improved, and remixed to continue to provide value for our partners and collaborators around the world as well as the learning community of British Columbia.

-Publishing your work under a Creative Commons license allows you to retain the copyright while allowing others to copy, distribute, display, and perform the work; make derivative works; and make commercial use of the work, as long as they attribute the original work to you, the copyright holder.
+Publishing your work under a Creative Commons licence allows you to retain the copyright while allowing others to copy, distribute, display, and perform the work; make derivative works; and make commercial use of the work, as long as they attribute the original work to you, the copyright holder.

 The 5 Rs of Openness